-In archeology, the story of the Oldoway Man is often cited as a cautionary tale of why properly examining the place where an artifact is found is just as important as examining the artifact itself.
+In archaeology, the story of the Oldoway Man is often cited as a cautionary tale of why properly examining the place where an artifact is found is just as important as examining the artifact itself.

-To say that Olduvai Gorge is incredibly important to the field of archeology is quite an understatement.
+To say that Olduvai Gorge is incredibly important to the field of archaeology is quite an understatement.
 The gorge, which is located in Tanzania (or German East Africa, when it was actually first documented) has yielded many, many finds that have helped to form our understanding of how humans have evolved.

-In 1913, Professor Hans Gottfried Reck, a paleontologist of the Humboldt University of Berlin, was surprised when one of his workers found what appeared to be a homo sapiens skeleton embedded in the concreted ground of an old layer of sediment of the gorge.
+In 1913, Professor Hans Gottfried Reck, a palaeontologist of the Humboldt University of Berlin, was surprised when one of his workers found what appeared to be a homo sapiens skeleton embedded in the concreted ground of an old layer of sediment of the gorge.